 There was nothing Christian or conservative about what happened Wednesday.
 What we saw was license — lawlessness and anarchy.
 Contesting an election is one thing — that is part of the constitutional process.
 So are protest and airing grievances, whether for racial injustice or election fairness.
 Double-checking our processes, whether laws and practices that racially discriminate or standards for fair elections, is right and important.

 However, what we saw on Wednesday was an attempt to subvert the constitutional order, with demands of loyalty to a man over loyalty to laws.
 There was an attempt to disrupt a constitutional process.
 President Trump indelibly marred his presidency and the achievements he made by not conceding or accepting the constitutional rules.
-Further, he incited a crowd to march on the legislature.
-After he spoke, the protest turned violent and Capitol barriers were breached.
-Worse yet, there were symbols of crosses, nooses, Confederate flags and “Jesus saves” signs in the crowd (remember that Jesus said not everyone who says Lord, Lord, will enter the kingdom of God).
+After he spoke at the rally, the protest turned violent and Capitol barriers were breached.
+The president then delayed denouncing it for several hours after it started.
+Worse yet, there were symbols of crosses, nooses, Confederate flags and “Jesus saves” signs in the crowd (please remember that Jesus said not everyone who says Lord, Lord, will enter the kingdom of God).

 We are a constitutional republic, not a banana republic.
 The United States was designed to be a constitutional republic under God, remember?
 Our Revolution was a conservative revolution.